 By: Frank Caprio | On: September 18, 2018

 Corrosion is the enemy.
 One of the many features of metal hoses and expansion joints (EJs) is their ability to resist corrosive media or environments.
 It is therefore critical that cost effective materials are selected which are resistant to both the media being conveyed and the environment in which the item is installed.
 We discussed some of the available alloys in our July blog post.
-Let’s take a look at this material selection process and how using the correct resources can dramatically affect performance and safety.
+Let’s take a look at this material selection process and how using the correct resources (like corrosion charts) can dramatically affect performance and safety.

 Go to the source